 For those who are not currently active it is fine to start slowly and gradually build up as your fitness improves.
 If you have any existing medical problems then of course check with your GP, but most of us can exercise and directly improve our health.
 Simple measures all add up, such as taking the stairs instead of the lift, walking to work and the shops.
 Instead of getting the tube, why not get off a stop or two early, or cycle?

 Aside from exercise there is also evidence that avoiding too much sitting down is also important to improve our health, so we should aim for a generally active lifestyle in addition to the exercise.
+Read these handy 5 exercises you can do from your work to stay more active: A workout at work: 5 office exercises

 Exercise reduces our risk of heart disease, cancer, diabetes, stroke, depression, osteoporosis and much more - get active and reduce all of these risks.
 If exercise was a pill, I suspect we would all be taking it to achieve these health gains!